RoadieHQ/marketing-site/content/blog/backstage-monorepo-guide/index.md

 This post will be applicable whether you're using the Roadie hosted Backstage platform or self-hosted Backstage.

+Huge thanks to Enrique Amodeo Rubio, Staff Engineer at Contentful ([linkedin](https://www.linkedin.com/in/enrique-amodeo/)).
+He did a lot of the hard work of testing the various monorepo representations in Backstage, and was kind enough to share some tips with us.
+These tips formed the basis of this guide.

 ## Combined vs Split monorepo representations

 There are two approaches to treating monorepos in Backstage.
 Combined and Split monorepos.